Lyinggod/lgs-genesys-spell-selector/README.md

 ### Save

 This is the most important button.
 Clicking _Save_ will store your entries.
-Closing the _Configure Spell Selector_ dialog will without saving will lose any changes.
+Closing the _Configure Spell Selector_ dialog without saving will lose any changes.

 **Add Magic Action:**